slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Calling it an experiment gives you permission to fail.' -- A.J.
 Jacobs*

-> *'It's not the load that breaks you down, it's the way you carry it.' -- Lou Holtz*
+> *'It’s not the load that breaks you down, it’s the way you carry it.' -- Lou Holtz*

 Be gentle first with yourself.
 You are more than your mistakes.
 Your past mistakes are meant to guide you, not to define you.